 - approx. ¼ cup water

 The first thing to do is make the dough.
-It is going to sit for about 20 minutes during which time you can make the filling for the samosas.
+It is going to sit for about 20 minutes during which time you can make the filling for your vegan samosas.

 Begin by measuring out the flour and salt into a medium sized bowl.
 Add 2 tbsp of oil into the dry ingredients.
 Mix this together using your fingers until the oil is thoroughly combined with the flour.

 Next add in the baking powder egg, to make this mix 1 tsp of baking powder with 2 tbsp of water, then add to the flour mixture.